sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 - **`mcpServers`** (object):
   - **Description:** Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
-Gemini CLI attempts to connect to each configured MCP server to discover available tools.
+Citrux CLI attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the